wavemotion-dave/SpeccySE/readme.md

 really any keyboard key can be mapped to any one of the 12 NDS buttons so you should be able to configure things exactly as desired.
-When using the 'REDEFINE KEYS' menu, you can press the NDS 'X' button to toggle between a number of commonly used preset keys for various ZX games (QAOP, ZXM, etc).
+When using the 'REDEFINE KEYS' menu, you can press the NDS 'X' button to toggle between a number of commonly used preset keys for various ZX games (QAOP, ZX-Space, etc).
 By default, the configuration for any game is set to use the Kempston joystick.

 Also be aware that there is a D-PAD option that can be set to 'SLIDE-N-GLIDE' for games that are often unforgiving using a joystick.
-If you've ever played Chuckie Egg on a keybaord you know that it's pinpoint percise... but with a joystick, it can be a bit frustrating trying to find the exact spot to transition from Left/Right to Up/Down to climb a ladder.
+If you've ever played Chuckie Egg on a keyboard you know that it's pinpoint precise... but with a joystick, it can be a bit frustrating trying to find the exact spot to transition from Left/Right to Up/Down to climb a ladder.
 This new joy mode will hold the L/R or U/D for a fraction of a frame while the transition